saujanya-umarji/tuts/README.md

-this is a tuts project, Updated by Saujanya, saujanya is amazing
+this is a tuts project, Updated by Saujanya, saujanya is amazing!!! i am just trying to update the document